Current Student Room Selection

 A student's fall/spring room selection date/time is determined by the number of semesters lived on campus.
 The more semesters a student has lived on campus, the earlier the sign-up date/time during fall/spring room selection.
 Beginning at your assigned date/time, you will be able to select a room online from the available spaces.

-Roommate Groups: With roommate groups, it is now even easier to place your friends in the room/suite/apartment with you.
+Roommate Groups for Current Students: With roommate groups, it is easy to place your friends in the room/suite/apartment with you.
+Please note, all participants must complete a housing application for their desired term and pay the $50 application fee in order to form or join a roommate group.
 This section explains how it all works.
 If you have any questions along the way, email us or call 813-974-0001 and we will be happy to assist!

 A roommate group is a new feature that allows you to create a group of roommates before selecting a room.
 By creating your group in advance, you can keep track of who is in your group and ensure that everyone is together on the day the room/suite/apartment is selected.

-Log into the Housing Portal and select "Roommate Group Manager."
+You must complete a housing application for your desired term and pay the $50 application fee in order to form or join a roommate group.
+Once these steps are completed, log into the Housing Portal and select "My Account" and then select "Roommate Group Manager."
 If you already have a group, it will show that group at the bottom of the Roommate Group Manager page.
 If you don't, you'll only see the "Create Group" button.
 If you create a new group when you are already a part of a group, you will automatically leave the group of which you are currently a member.

-To respond to an invitation, you will log into the Housing Portal and select "Roommate Group Manager."
+To respond to an invitation, you must complete a housing application for your desired term and pay the $50 application fee.
+Once these steps are completed, you can receive and respond to a roommate group invitation.
+To respond to an invitation, log into the Housing Portal, select "My Account" and then select "Roommate Group Manager."
 At the bottom of the Roommate Group Manager page, you will see your group, its members, and each member's status.
 To the left of your name, you will see two buttons: Accept and Reject.
 Note that whichever option you choose, the other members of the group will receive an email notifying them of your choice.

 While we encourage you to make a decision on every invitation, you may choose not to reply.
 If you do not reply, other members of the group will see that you have not responded when they check the group status.
 In addition, if you do not reply, you will not be considered a member of the group, so if the group selects a room before you accept, you will not be assigned with them.
 We encourage you to make a decision so potential group members know if you wish to be included or not.